Space policy of the United States: Eisenhower administration

 In December 1953, the US Air Force had pulled together all its various satellite efforts into a single program known as Weapon Systems-117L (WS-117L).
-In October 1956, the Lockheed Aircraft Corp. got the first WS-117L production contract, but a diplomatic problem associated with aerial surveillance worried President Eisenhower and held back the spy satellite program.
+In October 1956, the Lockheed Aircraft Corp. got the first WS-117L production contract, but a diplomatic problem associated with aerial surveillance worried President Dwight Eisenhower, who held back the spy satellite program.

-President Dwight Eisenhower was skeptical about human spaceflight, but sought to advance the commercial and military applications of satellite technology.
-Prior to the Soviet Union's launch of Sputnik 1 in 1957, Eisenhower had already authorized Project Vanguard, a scientific satellite program associated with the International Geophysical Year.
-As a supporter of small government, he sought to avoid a space race which would require an expensive bureaucracy to conduct, and was surprised by, and sought to downplay, the public response to the Soviet launch of Sputnik.
-In an effort to prevent similar technological surprises by the Soviets, Eisenhower authorized the creation in 1958 of the Defense Advanced Research Projects Agency (DARPA), responsible for the development of advanced military technologies.
+Eisenhower was skeptical about human spaceflight, but sought to advance the commercial and military applications of satellite technology.
+Before the Soviet Union's launch of Sputnik 1 in 1957, he had authorized Project Vanguard, a scientific satellite program associated with the International Geophysical Year.
+As a supporter of small government, he sought to avoid a space race that would require an expensive bureaucracy to conduct, and was surprised by, and sought to downplay, the public response to the Soviet launch of Sputnik.
+In an effort to prevent similar technological surprises by the Soviets, Eisenhower authorized the creation in 1958 of the Defense Advanced Research Projects Agency (DARPA) to develop advanced military technologies.